DanielMSchmidt/zipkin-javascript-opentracing/README.md

 ### injecting and ejecting

 We currently only support HTTP Headers.
 If you need your own mechanism, feel free to do a PR.
+Also we assume that you only inject the HTTP Headers once, otherwise we will send multiple `ClientSend` annotations for you.

 ### Flags